Skaiya Travel » Asia Travel Guides » Bangkok Travel Guide for Planning Access

-Bangkok Travel Guide for Markets, Temples and Food
+Bangkok Travel Guide for Planning Access

 Bangkok is a city of contrasts that somehow makes perfect sense: gilded temple spires reflecting in glassy skyscrapers, sunrise monks collecting alms as night markets finally exhale, longtail boats slicing quiet canals while express trains hum overhead.
 In a single day you can wander the Grand Palace, slurp boat noodles on a plastic stool, cross the Chao Phraya to a riverside shrine, and cap the night thirty stories up beneath a sky of neon.
 Use this Bangkok travel guide to pair blockbuster sights with small, human moments—because the magic of Thailand’s capital lies in both.